matheusaires-dev/matheusaires-dev/README.md

 ## About Me

+I am a technology enthusiast with over 12 years of experience in the field.
+My journey into the world of technology began in 2011 when I started my high school/technical education in computer science at FAETEC/ETESC.
+Today, I hold a degree in Computer Science from UERJ and work as a senior software developer, specializing in building web applications with Node.js, both as an architect and a programmer.

 I am a Software Engineer with a strong background in Javascript/Typescript.
 I enjoy build challenging projects and am always eager to learn and explore new technologies.

 Today, I work for my company, Majov Dev, where I develop web software and create landing pages.
 Additionally, I provide consulting services, offering maintenance for projects in other languages such as PHP, Python, and Java.